hugopl/gi-crystal/README.md

 - Boxed structs (except GValue) are always allocated by GLib but owned by Crystal wrappers.
 - If the struct is passed from C to Crystal with "transfer none", the struct is copied anyway to ensure that every Crystal object wrapper always points to valid memory.
 On "transfer full" no copy is needed.
-- All GObjects have just a pointer to the C object (always allocated by GLib) and always hold a reference during their lifetime.
+- All Crystal GObject wrappers have just a pointer to the C object (always allocated by GLib) and always hold a reference during their lifetime.

 If you don't know what means `Transfer full`, `Transfer none` and few other terms about GOBject introspection, is worth to [read the docs](https://gi.readthedocs.io/en/latest/annotations/giannotations.html#memory-and-lifecycle-management).